 Currently there is a huge supply of houses hanging over the real estate market.
 Without government interference the housing market would clear in a month or two.
 Even on local levels every effort is made to make sure foreclosures trickle onto the market.
-Information relevant to buyers is horded.
+Information relevant to buyers is withheld.
 Every asset will sell at the right price.
 Houses are no exception.
-An economic recovery will end only when markets are cleared of excesses.
+An economic recession will end only when markets are cleared of excesses.
 Real estate prices still have a long way to fall.

-Over the past several decades the financial sector gained enormous political power.
+Over the past several decades the financial sector has gained enormous political power.
 As a result, government policy has promoted the growth of large banks, hedge funds, brokerage houses and anything else related to assets and money.
-The financial sector became so powerful that government became a tool to be used to enhancing the value of financial assets beyond any levels that would occur in a free market setting.
+The financial sector became so powerful that government became a tool to be used for enhancing the value of financial assets beyond any levels that would occur in a free market setting.

 Economic recessions occur naturally as resources are shifted out of poor performing areas into more productive uses.
 Economic depressions occur because government intervenes and tries to prolong the status quo.
 Every effort is made to keep markets from clearing.
 Nothing good happens until the old is allowed to disappear and the new takes over.